-The security keys make cracking your password more difficult.
+The security keys make cracking your password more complex.
 A non-encrypted password like “username” or “WordPress” is easy to crack, but a randomized, unanticipated, encrypted password like “88a7da62429ba6ad3cb3c76a09641fc” can take years to figure out.
-To make your WordPress-powered blogs or websites more secure, you should employ WordPress Security keys.
+You should employ WordPress Security keys to make your WordPress-powered blogs or websites more secure.

 The first file you’ll need to get is wp-config.php.
 Your favorite FTP software or the file manager in cPanel can be used to accomplish this.
 In the root folder of your WordPress installation, you will find the wp-config.php file.

-All you have to do now is copy and update your unique keys in the wp-config.php file with your own which looks something like the below.
+All you have to do now is copy and update your unique keys in the wp-config.php file with your own, which looks something like the one below.

 Once you’ve edited the wp-config.php file and changed the secret key information, upload it again into your WordPress root folder.
 WordPress has become a little safer.